MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-sign-up-help.md

 ---
 # What to do if self-service is disabled

 You try to start a trial, sign up for a free license, or purchase a Power BI license.
 You perform these actions on your own, which is referred to as ["self-service](/microsoft-365/admin/misc/self-service-sign-up)."
 It doesn't work and you get a message that self-service is disabled.
 For various reasons, some organizations block members from self-service sign-up, self-service trial, and self-service purchase.
-For example, your organization's centralized IT department or help desk might have a policy that all licenses and subscriptions are managed by them, even free licenses.
+For example, your organization's centralized IT department or help desk might have a policy that they manage all licenses and subscriptions, even free licenses.

 ![Screenshot of the getting started dialog showing the message that the organization doesn't allow users to purchase Power BI Pro.](media/service-self-service-purchase-help/power-bi-error.png)